Regularity of deficiency modules through spectral sequences: Examples

-Finally, our goal is to illustrate our results for binomial edge ideals with the below example, which is a non Cohen--Macaulay ring attached to a binomial edge ideal given by a complete bipartite graph.
+We finish with the below example, which is a non Cohen--Macaulay ring attached to a binomial edge ideal given by a complete bipartite graph.
 For more information about this specific kind of binomial edge ideals attached to complete bipartite graphs the reader can consult the work by Schenzel and Zafar, specially \cite[Section 4]{SchenzelZafarbinomialedgeideals}.

 \begin{ex} Let $A:=\mathbb{Q}[x_1,\ldots,x_8,y_1,\ldots,y_8],$ and let $J_G$ be the binomial edge ideal attached to the complete graph $K_{2,3}$.
 In this case, this is a ten dimensional ring and its unique non--zero deficiency modules are $K^j (R),$ where $j\in\{5,6,7,9,10\},$ with respective regularities $\{4,6,6,9,10\}$.
 In this case, the poset $Q_{J_G}$ has $6$ elements $\{p_1,\ldots, p_6\}$ such that